Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Introduction

 In order to predict the critical temperature of the phase transformations, accurate determination of the relevant free energies is required.
 First-principles electronic structure methods based on density functional theory (DFT) have been very successful in predicting pressure induced phase transformations at low temperatures, where the free energy is well approximated by the enthalpy.

 At relatively low T (as compared to melting) many solids are well described within the harmonic approximation.
 That is, the atomic vibrations in the system are well represented by a set of non-interacting harmonically oscillating normal-modes, and accurate predictions of temperature-induced structural transitions can thus be made, see eg. Ref. \cite{Fultz2010}.
-In particular if extended to the so-called quasi-harmonic approximation, where harmonic phonons are calculated at thermally expanded volumes.
+This approach is particularly accurate if extended to the so-called quasi-harmonic approximation, where harmonic phonons are calculated at thermally expanded volumes.

 In many cases, however, the (quasi-)harmonic approximation is insufficient.
 For instance for systems that are unstable with respect to the equilibrium atomic positions of some high symmetry phase at 0~K, but where these positions are stabilized by anharmonic phonon-phonon interactions at elevated temperatures.
 In such anharmonic cases, re-normalized phonon schemes, including self-consistent phonons \cite{Souvatzis2008,Erra2014,Bianco2017,Tadano2015}, and effective harmonic models fitted from molecular dynamics (MD) \cite{Hellman2011,Hellman2013}, have proven to be effective.